fluidinfo/loveme.do-chrome/README.md

 ADD INFO
 --------

-Click the extension icon to add info to the current URL.
+Click the extension icon to add info to the current URL or any currently selected text.

 You'll see a number of ways to add info.
 These include adding keywords, comments, ratings, marking pages to read later, and adding arbitrary info using a description and (an optional) value.